-There are five (5) shellfish Culture Permits in Area 13.
-Two (2) State Shellfish Grounds are located in Area 13; S140 (Pine Island) and S152 (Scott Creek).
+There are four (4) Shellfish Culture Permit Grounds and one (1) Mariculture Lease in SFMA 13.
+Two (2) State Shellfish Grounds are located in SFMA 13; S140 (Pine Island) and S152 (Scott Creek); two (2) Grant Grounds which are G141 (South Fenwick Island) and G164 (Jehossee).
 Recreational harvesting of clams and oysters is allowed on open State Shellfish Grounds and on open Culture Permit Areas with permission from the Culture Permit holder.
 Permits are required to commercially harvest shellfish from Culture Permit Areas or State Shellfish Grounds.

-Shellfish harvesting season in South Carolina typically extends from October 1 through May 31, although actual dates may vary.
-SCDNR has the authority to alter the shellfish-harvesting season for management purposes.
-The South Carolina Department of Health and Environmental Control has the authority to prohibit shellfish harvesting when necessary to ensure that all shellfish harvested in South Carolina waters are safe for human consumption.
+The shellfish harvesting season in South Carolina normally extends from October 1 through May 31.
+The South Carolina Department of Natural Resources (SCDNR) has the authority to alter the shellfish harvesting season for resource management purposes and grant permits for year-round mariculture operations.
+Additionally, the South Carolina Department of Health and Environmental Control has the authority to prohibit shellfish harvesting when necessary to ensure that shellfish harvested in South Carolina waters are safe for human consumption.

-The harvesting classifications of Area 13 prior to this survey were as follows:
+The harvesting classifications of SFMA 13 prior to this survey were as follows: